isabellareiff/awesome-static-hosting/readme.md

 ## Free
 - [Github Pages](hithere)
 - [Updog](https://updog.co/) - Publish with Dropbox or Google Drive, the free plan includes one website and support for a custom domain name, custom 404 page, and custom favicons.
-There are simple video tutorials to help you get your website up, and there is basically no learning curve, assuming you understand html and CSS.
-There is a $3/month plan for those who want unlimited websites.
 - [Neocities](https://neocities.org/) - You can go with the built-in "in browser html editor", or drag and drop your files directly into your website.
 - [Gitlab Pages](hithere)
 - [hello](hithere)